Supporting the Emotional Health and Wellbeing of Young People

 ThinkUKnow is an educational programme from the National Crime Agency’s Child Exploitation and Online Protection Centre (CEOP).
 Information, advice, resources and a reporting function are all available via their parents/carers page.

 Allsorts Youth Project provides a range of services for LGBTU young people and supports them to take in lead in raising awareness of, and challenging, prejudice and discrimination.
 The Parents and Carers section of their website contains information, resources and details of a support group for parents and carers.
+Please see the new LGBTQ Online Safety Guide it aims to empower young people and give them the tools to protect themselves online.

 Loneliness / Isolation